Skip to content

 Field Type Required Description

-datakitUrl string Yes Local environment deployment (Datakit) reporting URL address, example: http://10.0.0.1:9529, default port 9529, the device installing the SDK must be able to access this address.
-Note: choose either datakitUrl or datawayUrl
+datakitUrl string Yes Local environment deployment (Datakit) reporting URL address, example: http://10.0.0.1:9529, default port 9529, the device with the installed SDK needs to be able to access this address.
+Note: Choose one between datakitUrl and datawayUrl

-datawayUrl string Yes Public Dataway reporting URL address, obtained from the [User Analysis] application, example: https://open.dataway.url, the device installing the SDK must be able to access this address.
-Note: choose either datakitUrl or datawayUrl
+datawayUrl string Yes Public Dataway reporting URL address, obtained from [User Analysis] application, example: https://open.dataway.url, the device with the installed SDK needs to be able to access this address.
+Note: Choose one between datakitUrl and datawayUrl

 debug boolean No Set whether to allow log printing, default false

-env string No Environment configuration, default prod, any character, suggest using a single word, e.g., test etc.
+env string No Environment configuration, default prod, any character, it is recommended to use a single word, such as test etc.

-service string No Set the name of the business or service, affects the service field data in Logs and RUM.
+service string No Set the name of the associated business or service, affects the service field data in Log and RUM.
 Default: df_rum_ios, df_rum_android

 autoSync boolean No Whether to automatically synchronize data to the server after collection, default true.
 When set to false, use FTMobileReactNative.flushSyncData() to manage data synchronization yourself

 syncPageSize number No Set the number of entries per sync request.
 Range [5,).
-Note: the larger the number of entries, the more computational resources will be used for data synchronization
+Note: The larger the number of request entries, the more computational resources are used for data synchronization

-syncSleepTime number No Set the intermittent time for synchronization.
+syncSleepTime number No Set the intermittent sync time.
 Range [0,5000], default not set

-enableDataIntegerCompatible boolean No Suggested to enable when coexisting with web data.
-This configuration is used to handle web data type storage compatibility issues.
+enableDataIntegerCompatible boolean No It is recommended to enable this when coexisting with web data.
+This configuration handles compatibility issues with web data types storage.
 Automatically enabled in versions 0.3.12 and later

 globalContext object No Add custom tags.
-Rules for adding tags can be found here
+Refer to here for addition rules

-compressIntakeRequests boolean No Compress uploaded sync data using deflate compression, default disabled
+compressIntakeRequests boolean No Compress uploaded sync data using deflate compression, default off

-enableLimitWithDbSize boolean No Enable limiting data size using db, default 100MB, unit Byte, the larger the database, the greater the disk pressure, default not enabled.
+enableLimitWithDbSize boolean No Enable using db size limit, default 100MB, unit Byte, larger databases increase disk pressure, default off.

-Note: After enabling, the Log configuration logCacheLimitCount and RUM configuration rumCacheLimitCount will become invalid.
-Supported by SDK versions 0.3.10 and above
+Note: After enabling, the logCacheLimitCount setting in Log configuration and the rumCacheLimitCount setting in RUM configuration will become ineffective.
+Supported in SDK versions 0.3.10 and above

-dbCacheLimit number No DB cache limit size.
-Range [30MB,), default 100MB, unit byte, supported by SDK versions 0.3.10 and above
+dbCacheLimit number No DB cache size limit.
+Range [30MB,), default 100MB, unit byte, supported in SDK versions 0.3.10 and above

 Discard strategy: FTDBCacheDiscard.discard discards new data (default), FTDBCacheDiscard.discardOldest discards old data.
-Supported by SDK versions 0.3.10 and above
+Supported in SDK versions 0.3.10 and above

 RUM Configuration